 On Christian Gray’s basketball court, you will stay focused, and you will stay positive, and you will always remember that your team is your family.

-You do not hang your head when you miss a shot, or bend over to catch your breath, stopping the game.
-And if your 12-year-old training teammate catches you doing one of those things and corrects you, you’d better do as he or she says.
+You do not hang your head when you miss a shot.
+You do not bend over to catch your breath, stopping the game.
+And if your 12-year-old teammate catches you doing one of those things and corrects you, you’d better do as he or she says.

 Because on Gray’s court, you do not disrespect your family.